 I knew immediately that the name Ryker was the perfect tribute to them all.
 By changing things over to Ryker Dog Training in August of 2017, I have been able to honor the memory of my grandparents and Rykah, who helped to shape me into the person and dog trainer that I am today.

-We opened the doors at our current location, 414 W Bedford #101 Fresno, CA, in February 2012.
+We opened the doors at our current location, 58 E. Herndon Ave, Fresno, CA, in March 2019.
 We were previously operating as Instinct Professional Dog Training until our name change in August 2017.